redpesk-samples/signal-composer-plugins-demo-n2k/docs/2-Installation.md

 ## Building from source

 We advise you to use the [local builder](../getting_started/local_builder/docs/1_installation.html) for building the plugin source.
-The local builder comes with everything setup to build redpesk® projects.
+The local builder comes with everything setup to build redpesk projects.

 ### Tools